 Preventing an infection before it takes hold is better than trying to cure it after the fact.
 Wear shoes that allow your feet to breathe rather than trapping heat and moisture.
 Use socks that wick perspiration away from your skin, and change them every day at the very least.
 In high-risk areas like pools or public showers, wear water sandals or flip-flops for protection.

 If your feet itch and burn, and you notice your skin peeling, you may have athlete’s foot.
 Although it’s unpleasant, you can take care of the issue by getting treatment right away.
 Don’t wait for the problem to spread all over your lower limbs—or to your loved ones.
-Seek care by contacting the experts at Southern Oregon Foot & Ankle, for an appointment or more information.
+Seek nail and skin care by contacting the experts at Southern Oregon Foot & Ankle, for an appointment or more information.
 Fill out the online contact form or call (541) 776-3338 to reach our Medford office.